IFI funded projects

 Investment: $260,000 (IFI and SPI)

-This investment, which started in 2017 and ends in 2019, supports the planning for a biomass pellet facility that would use underutilized wood-fibre, thus expanding the community’s economic base in the forest sector.
+This investment, which started in 2017 and ended in 2019, supported the planning for a biomass pellet facility that would use underutilized wood-fibre, thus expanding the community’s economic base in the forest sector.

 Read more about our investment in Wikwemikong Development Commission’s biomass pellet facility project.